 The PI is responsible for submitting a final report following the funding period (approximately 1 year) to the Research Grant Committee consisting of an Executive Summary (to be published on the CAMRT website with the PI retaining intellectual rights to work), summary of expenditures, and any dissemination activities.

 Successful applicants are additionally expected to endeavor to disseminate research findings at the project’s completion through presentation and publication.
 Funded research may be considered for presentation at a CAMRT conference or another suitable conference.
 Should the research not be presented at the CAMRT Annual Meeting, the PI may be offered the opportunity to present the work to the CAMRT community via a webinar (or similar media) which will be facilitated by the CAMRT and Research Grant Committee.
 JMIRS holds first right of refusal on publication of research results but does not guarantee publication.

 CAMRT must be acknowledged as the funding source in any conference presentation or publications in relation to the research project funded.

-The decision to award the grant will be reached no later than May 15 annually, and announced at the Annual General Meeting (AGM) of the CAMRT.
+The decision to award the grant will be reached no later than May 15 annually, and announced at the “Celebration of Excellence” reception, as well as in the CAMRT Newsletter.

 Prior to funds being released, the successful PI must return a signed Conditions of Funding that will be provided by the Research Grant Committee.